xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    :align: center

 This function has been implemented fairly recently.
 It has a small GUI tool window and a script command for this task.
-You can open this tool window from *Window - Take Image Snaoshot...*.
+You can open this tool window from *Window - Take Image Snapshot...*.

-The snapshot tool window is like below:

 **Fig.2 Snapshot Tool Window** (click for full size image)